 What is the rate?The rate is the amount of interest earned per compounding period.

 What is Payment (PMT)?A payment is an amount either deposited or withdrawn at each compounding period.
 A negative number designates an amount that is deposited, while a positive one withdrawn.
 For example, if $100 is deposited each compounding period, it would be entered as '-100', while if $75 was payed out each compounding period, it would be entered as '75'.

-What is Payments at start or end of period?A payment at the beginning of a period would mean that the payment (or deposit) occurs at the beginning of each period.
+What are Payments at start or end of a period?A payment at the beginning of a period would mean that the payment (or deposit) occurs at the beginning of each period.
 A payment at the end of a period would mean that the payment (or deposit) occurs at the end of each period.